 Corn and Chicken Chowder

-- 6 ears of fresh corn, husked and silks removed (or 1-30 ounce can corn and 1-15 ounce can cream corn)
+- 6 ears corn on the cob husked and silks removed (or 1-30 ounce can corn and 1-15 ounce can cream corn)

 - 2 tablespoons all-purpose flour